BarronHulver/Quick-Reference/README.md

 This repository is only for documentation.
 Various quick references, cheat-sheets, and notes are in here.

+Markdown is a very simple way to format documents

 unordered list in markdown
 * point 1
 * next comment